0x09/dspfun/zoom/README.md

       -P          Translate position coordinates into scaled space -g          Scale and output in linear RGB

-      --showsamples[=<type>]  Show where integer coordinates in the input are located in the scaled image.
+      --showsamples[=<type>]  Show where integer coordinates in the input are located in the scaled image when upscaling.
                               type: point (default), grid.

       --basis <type>  Set the boundaries of the interpolated basis functions. [default: interpolated]